Conreality/conreality-wiki/To-Dos.md

   (@bendiken)
 - Finish the Debian/Ubuntu packaging based on the Autotools build system.
   (@bendiken)
+- Ensure that the build system supports out-of-tree compiles. (@bendiken)
 - Enhance the build system by checking that the OCaml version is supported.
-  This requires use of the [`AX_COMPARE_VERSION`](https://www.gnu.org/software/autoconf-archive/ax_compare_version.html) macro.
+  This requires use of the [`AX_COMPARE_VERSION`](https://www.gnu.org/software/autoconf-archive/ax_compare_version.html) macro to check `OCAMLVERSION` for OCaml 4.02.1+.
 See the example in OPAM's [`configure.ac`](https://github.com/ocaml/opam/blob/master/configure.ac#L17).
 - Support builds with no system dependencies, using bundled external dependencies (*difficulty: expert*):